zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ```
 _Some lines are easy to attribute to a specific character._

-Now even the most obscure lines can be traced back.
-And i```m68kt greatly which helps to imagine the line in context, and translate it properly.

 ```m68k
 Dialog27A:: ; Marin
     db "Whew!
 What a   "
     db "surprise!@"
 ```
 _Without context, that one would be less clear._

+Now even the most obscure lines can be traced back.
+And it greatly helps to imagine the line in context, and translate it properly.

 ## rgbds 0.6